 three FF II

-The model-run of most cars was not registered, currently the amount of Mk I against Mk II with Jensen-Healeys in Sweden is unknown, there might be:
+The formal model-run of most cars was not registered, currently the amount of Mk I against Mk II with Jensen-Healeys in Sweden is unknown, there might be 10 Mk I against all others being possibly Mk II.
+It has to be remembered that differences between Jensen-Healey series are discussed by the experts in different ways:

-one GT (number of series not registered, therefore unknown if LHD or RHD).
-This car is off the road since 1998.
+One GT remains (number of series not registered, therefore unknown if LHD or RHD).
+This car was off the road since 1998, was sold in 2024 and is registered as on the road in 2025.

 Also, the lists contains cars that were most likely not built by Jensen Motors: